Attracting the Next Generation: 7 Tips for Recruiting Gen Z Talent

 1. Embrace a Mobile-first Approach

 Unlike their millennial colleagues, who were born in the analog era, Gen Z is the first generation that’s entirely digitally native.
 According to Pew Research, 95% of teens report having smartphone access.
-Its their primary device and how they connect with the world.
-Its tempting for longtime recruiters to not acknowledge this reality and continue to require paper cover letters, saying, “If they don’t do it my way, they must not want the job.”
+It’s their primary device and how they connect with the world.
+It’s tempting for longtime recruiters to not acknowledge this reality and continue to require paper cover letters, saying, “If they don’t do it my way, they must not want the job.”
 But that’s not true.
 Gen Zers are very comfortable with technology, and they expect the companies they work for to be technologically savvy too.

 That’s why recruiters need to make sure their company’s websites are optimized for mobile use, because a clunky process will deter young job seekers.
 Here are some best practices to convey to your company’s tech team: